 Ada Lace on the Case

-Emily Calendrelli, host and production of Xploration Outer Space, MIT grad and STEMchat panelist, debuted a new book series at the end of August.
-Ada Lace on the Case.
+Emily Calendrelli, host and producer of Xploration Outer Space, MIT grad and STEMchat panelist, now has a book series, Ada Lace on the Case.
 These chapter books are written for elementary school readers.
 The largish-print text is broken up with illustrations that drive home the fact that Ada lives in a culturally diverse neighborhood.

 Women in Science